Skip to main content

 The Pre-Screening Process

 LiveRamp’s pre-screening process is a required compliance step for Data Marketplace segments intended for distribution to platforms that require validation (currently only TTD).
-The following phases describe the process in detail:
+The pre-screening process has the following stages:

 LiveRamp Internal Pre-Screen

-When you submit a segment for activation to a platform that requires validation (such as TTD), LiveRamp first runs internal checks to determine whether the segment appears to fall into sensitive or at-risk categories defined in that platform’s policies.
+When a segment is submitted for activation to a platform that requires validation (currently only TTD), LiveRamp first runs internal checks to determine whether the segment appears to fall into sensitive or at-risk categories defined in that platform’s policies.

 During this step:

-• Segments that are not flagged as high-risk skip the platform compliance pre-screen and can be distributed to the platform.
+• Segments that are not flagged as sensitive or at-risk skip the platform compliance pre-screen and can be distributed to the platform.

 Note

-If a segment passes LiveRamp’s internal pre-screen but is later rejected by the platform during activation, the seller must create a new segment to comply with the platform’s policy (currently only applies to TTD).
+If a segment passes LiveRamp’s internal pre-screen but is later rejected by the platform during actual activation, the seller and any buyers using it will be notified and the seller must create a new segment to comply with the platform’s policy (currently only TTD).
+See “Daily Pre-Screen and Activation Status Emails for Data Sellers” and “Daily Activation Status Emails for Data Buyers” below.

 Platform Compliance Pre-Screen

-While a segment is under platform compliance pre-screening, it is temporarily blocked from activation to that platform but remains available for activation to other destinations.
+While a segment is under platform compliance pre-screening (currently only TTD), it remains available for activation to that platform and any other platforms.
 Pre-screen review times can vary, but are typically 2–24 hours.

 During this step: